 If the custodial parent receives public assistance, SCU will automatically collect the support.
 If you do not owe arrears, \$100 of your monthly payment will go directly to the custodial parent.
-This is \$100 for the household, not for each child.
-If you do owe arrears, support will go toward the arrears first.
+If you owe arrears, support will go toward the arrears first.
 The county will still collect support payments from you even if you give money directly to the custodial parent.
 The county may also reduce the child's welfare budget to recover this "extra" money received by the family.

-Can I take my child off public assistance?
+Can I take my children off public assistance?

-The non-custodial parent cannot take a child off of public assistance.
+The non-custodial parent cannot take children off of public assistance.
 Only the custodial parent who started the public assistance case can do that.